Linchmere

-Linchmere, also often spelled Lynchmere, is a village and a civil parish, the northernmost parish in the Chichester district of West Sussex, England.
+Linchmere, also spelled Lynchmere, is a village and a civil parish, the northernmost parish in the Chichester district of West Sussex, England.
+It is between Haslemere and Liphook, south of the B2131 road.
 As well as Linchmere village, the parish contains the settlements of Hammer and Camelsdale.

 Linchmere parish is bordered to the north by Haslemere in Surrey with a tributary of the River Wey as boundary, to the east by Fernhurst parish, to the south by Linch civil parish with the Shulbrede stream as boundary, and to the west by the civil parish of Bramshott in Hampshire.

-In the 2001 census there were in the civil parish 836 households, with a total population of 2,225 of whom 1,127 were economically active.
-The population at the 2011 Census was 2,392.
+In the 2001 census there were 836 households in the civil parish, with a total population of 2,225.
+The population in the 2011 Census had increased to 2,392.

+Village Church

+St Peter's church is on the south side of Linchmere village, on a high point overlooking valleys to the South and West.